shirishkc/LaptopBooster/README.md

 ## CHECK UR SSD/HDD HEALTH .

 Download the crystaldiskinfo exe file on your computer/laptop<br>
-Then install the file .
+Then install the file.

+    Launch the app.
+GG

 ## Network Problem On ur laptop/computer